sigstore/docs/content/en/rekor/verify-release.md

 OK, so we can see that a Fulcio-generated certificate, with a chain to the root certificate has the email identity of a sigstore maintainer (in this instance, our own release manager the awesome Carlos).

-If you wanted to be super paranoid, you could email Carlos and ask him to give you assurance he is Carlos and he signed the release.

 #### Verify the entry is in the transparency log

 On the [release page](https://github.com/sigstore/rekor/releases) you will see some URLs, these are the rekor entries of the signing events.

-This is the link for the binary and signing materials we have been working within this guide
+This is the link for the binary and signing materials we have been working with throughout this guide

 https://rekor.sigstore.dev/api/v1/log/entries/b6fdc91e6af5bdd8df133802b7966aa53c1e59365741ee56e287f11263e02c33